 Here’s How to Know Your SSS Number by Online, Employer, and Forms

 These options are arranged based on ease of doing the recovery of our sss number.
-You can start searching for your sss number at home first.
-Next is on your employer since you go to work during weekdays, and last is by visiting the sss office.
+You can start searching for your number at home first.
+Next is on your employer since you go to work during weekdays, and last is by verifying your number directly at the sss office.

 Check SSS Personal Record E-1 Form for Your Number